 2. Slow Down

 So many of us are racing through life and if we can slow down more by sitting down to eat, by being realistic about how many things we can actually get done in a day, by focusing on one task instead of 5 at once, we can shift our body out of fight or flight mode, and into rest and digest mode.

 3. Enjoy Your Food

-When we focus on enjoying our food, we activate our pleasure receptors, we tune into our senses – our sense of taste, touch, smell, are initiated – and this has the positive impact of activating our parasympathetic nervous system.
+When we focus on enjoying our food, we activate our pleasure receptors, and we tune into our senses – our sense of taste, touch, and smell, are initiated – and this has the positive impact of activating our parasympathetic nervous system.
 You may have noticed that none of the above suggestions is purely focused on food.

-The work we do at the Institute for the Psychology of Eating is not merely about changing people’s diet.
-It’s about helping people look at all the aspects of who we are as eaters – body, mind, heart, soul and everything else that goes into creating us as the imperfect human beings we are.
+The work we do at the Institute for the Psychology of Eating is not merely about changing people’s diets.
+It’s about helping people look at all the aspects of who we are as eaters – body, mind, heart, soul, and everything else that goes into creating us as the imperfect human beings we are.

 Sometimes the process is challenging, but it’s always worth it.
 By understanding the underlying scientific reality of our nervous system and the underpinnings of good digestion, we’re given the tools to improve our overall digestive health.

 Make real, lasting change - in your life and the lives of others using eating psychology coaching tools.